 Program Number: 016

-Program DescriptionPsychosocial Rehabilitation (PSR) is an approach to service delivery that supports people recovering their mental health and well being.
-Our program attracts people with experience with mental health recovery; either as a person working towards their own recovery, a family member, a volunteer and/or as a provider of mental health services.
-Learners develop an understanding of the foundations of the PSR approach, as well as knowledge and skills related to integrating and the approach within mental health practice and services.
-A growing number of our graduates apply for and successfully attain certification as Psychiatric Rehabilitation Practitioner (CPRP) through the United States Psychiatric Rehabilitation Association (www.uspra.org)
+Program DescriptionPsychosocial Rehabilitation (PSR) is an approach to service delivery that supports the recovery of people living with mental health challenges.
+Participants gain an understanding of the foundations of the approach as well as core knowledge of, and experience with, skills related to incorporating the approach within mental health practices and programs.
+Many graduates pursue and successfully achieve a CPRP (Certified Psychiatric Rehabilitation Practitioner) through the United States Psychiatric Rehabilitation Association.

 Program of Studies

 This program of study applies to students starting Fall 2016.